Bio

 (2019).

-The Effect of House Prices on Household Borrowing: A New Approach.
+The Effect of House Prices on Household Borrowing: A New Approach (opens in new tab).

 American Economic Review, Volume 109(6), 2104-2136.